JMIBarth/tutorials/dataset_compilation/README.md

 `cat 12s_ncbi.fasta | grep ">" | wc -l`

-Do you know the commands used above?
-If not, you may consult the manual (e.g., `man grep` (to exit the man pages, press `q`) or consult the help text (`grep -h`).
+Do you know the commands and programs used above?
+If not, you may consult the manual (e.g., the **man**ual for the program "grep" with: `man grep` (to exit the man pages, press `q`) or consult the help text of the program "grep" (`grep -h`).
 Our file should have 17 header lines.

 --------
 </details>